tim-mccabe/code-signal/challenges/intro/level-9/README.md

 ## Growing Plant

 Caring for a plant can be hard work, but since you tend to it regularly, you have a plant that grows consistently.
-Each day, its height increases by a fixed amount represented by the integer upSpeed.
-But due to lack of sunlight, the plant decreases in height every night, by an amount represented by downSpeed.
+Each day, its height increases by a fixed amount represented by the integer `upSpeed`.
+But due to lack of sunlight, the plant decreases in height every night, by an amount represented by `downSpeed`.

-Since you grew the plant from a seed, it started at height 0 initially.
-Given an integer desiredHeight, your task is to find how many days it'll take for the plant to reach this height.
+Since you grew the plant from a seed, it started at height `0` initially.
+Given an integer `desiredHeight`, your task is to find how many days it'll take for the plant to reach this height.

 #### Example

-For upSpeed = 100, downSpeed = 10, and desiredHeight = 910, the output should be
+For `upSpeed = 100`, `downSpeed = 10`, and `desiredHeight = 910`, the output should be
-growingPlant(upSpeed, downSpeed, desiredHeight) = 10.
+`growingPlant(upSpeed, downSpeed, desiredHeight) = 10`.

 | # | Day | Night |
 |---|---|---|